What You Must Know Before Buying A Used 911 Carrera 997

 It’s always great to find a low mileage car, however, the low miles can present a different set of challenges to cars that are designed for 10K miles per year.

-The Potential Issues To Be On The Look Out For
+Potential Mechanical Issues – Here’s What To Look Out For

 Before buying a 911 997, it is essential to know when the last time the system fault codes were cleared and check the status of the emission monitors.
 It’s not difficult for a seller to clear the faults just before you arrive for a test drive.
 Clearing the engine faults also resets the emissions system to a state of “not ready.”
 Emission readiness tests often occur over multiple drive cycles.
 So, after a reset, faults may not return for a significant number of miles.
 Again, this is easy for a competent repair shop to check or indeed the DIYer using a handheld scanner.